giacomoratta/plaax-nodejs/docs/_MVP1.md

       - (done) stack for s3, dynamodb, etc.
       - (done) script for stack-static operations
       - (done) renamed dynamodb tables as "stack-env-..."
-    - (wip) focus on 1 simple controller for 'userProjects'
+    - (done) focus on 1 simple controller for 'userProjects'
       - (done) concept for jest tests and mocks
       - (done) install aws libs as dev dependencies (already present in lambda node-runtime)
       - (done) jest mock aws in __mocks__ folder